ScienceDiscoverer/npp_msvc_ide/README.md

 set "inc_dir=/I D:\P\MT\"
 set "lib_dir=/LIBPATH:D:\P\MT\"
 ```
-9. Set up your folder structure to make it the most convinient to use this tool.
-I can give you and example of my own structure. `P` contains all the programs I ever created in one place. `MT` (*Micro Tests*) folder contains loads of tiny programs/utilities/libriaries I created that could be used by any "big" program in `P`. `msvc_build.cmd` file must be located in the `P` folder for all this system to work.
+9. Set up your folder structure to make it the most convenient to use this tool.
+I can give you and example of my own structure. `P` contains all the programs I ever created in one place. `MT` (*Micro Tests*) folder contains loads of tiny programs/utilities/libraries  I created that could be used by any "big" program in `P`. `msvc_build.cmd` file must be located in the `P` folder for all this system to work.

 <img src="readme/folderz.png">

-10. There is usefull feature with the icons.
-It's super easy, barely an inconvinience to add icon to your program, fast.
+10. There is useful feature with the icons.
+It's super easy, barely an inconvenience to add icon to your program, fast.
 All you have to do, is to create `ico` folder in your program's root folder and put icon into it that will **exactly match the program's .cpp file name** (i.e. foo.cpp > foo.ico).
-The cmd script will take care of all the annoying parts of actually compiling resource files, etc. Oh, and in your `MT` (or however you would like to call it) folder, you can put `main.ico` in the `ico` folder.
+The CMD script will take care of all the annoying parts of actually compiling resource files, etc. Oh, and in your `MT` (or however you would like to call it) folder, you can put `main.ico` in the `ico` folder.
 This will get used by default for all the programs in the `MT` folder without any dedicated `program_name.ico` file.
 11. There is 3 custom made little utilities in the `msvc_build.cmd`. `nppsave`, `vcstyle` and `binc`.
 What `nppsave` does, it, basically, just sends Windows message to the Notepad++ that forces it to save current file.
-This frees you from having to constantly remember to SAVE THE FILE after you quickly corrected some error, which greately aids workflow.
+This frees you from having to constantly remember to SAVE THE FILE after you quickly corrected some error, which greatly aids workflow.
 All you have to do is press the `Build CPP file` button.
 When first setting this up, just comment out `nppsave` with `REM` or `::`.
 Put the `nppsave.cpp` file into your `MT`-analogue folder and open it in NP++.
-You can then compile it from just by pressing `Build CPP file` button.
+You can then compile it just by pressing `Build CPP file` button.
 If you want, you can add `MT` folder into your `Path` variable, or just paste full path to `nppsave.exe` (do the same with `vcstyle` and `binc`).
 12. `vcstyle` utility styles ugly and unreadable default output of VS compiler akin to MinGW.
 Again, remove it at the first setup and compile with the Notepad++ if you don't want to use my [releases](https://github.com/ScienceDiscoverer/npp_msvc_ide/releases)
 13. `binc` utility lets you automatically increment build number on your program.
 Note: this only increments global variables inside the program, not VERSIONINFO resource baked into `.exe` file.
 To use it, use `// BINC` command in the first line of your `.cpp` file.
 Make sure to create header file called `<CPPFILENAME>_ver.h` in the folder where your `.cpp` file is located and `#include`-ed into it.
 It must have content provided below. `last_success_build` and `const int build` will get updated automatically before the compilation.
 If the build fails due to errors, `const int build` will be decremented and so, will not change until you fix the errors:
 ```